IIIF/api/source/api/image/3.0/index.md

 All parameters described below are required for compliant construction of a IIIF Image API URI.
 The sequence of parameters in the URI _MUST_ be in the order described below.
 The order of the parameters is also intended as a mnemonic for the order of the operations by which the service should manipulate the image content.
 Thus, the requested image content is first extracted as a region of the full image, then scaled to the requested size, mirrored and/or rotated, and finally transformed into the requested color quality and format.
 This resulting image is returned as the representation for the URI.

 Size and region parameters in pixels _MUST_ be non-negative integers.
 Size and region parameters in percentages and the rotation parameter _MUST_ be positive floating point numbers or integers.
-For details of the representation of floating point numbers in IIIF URIs, see the [Canonical URI Syntax][image30-canonical-uri-syntax] section.
+For details of the representation of floating point numbers in IIIF URIs, see the [Floating Point Values][image30-floating-point-values] section.

 Servers _SHOULD_ support [CORS][image30-cors-response] on image responses.